 - Show an attention to technique and demonstrate a reasonable proficiency in the handling of construction materials such as foam-core board, plaster, wire, wood, and clay.

 - If you are attempting to get credit for specific emphasis area courses please review the descriptions of those courses (found on the General University Catalog).
-Try and submit work that is comparable to what you would have covered in the courses you wish to waive.
+Try and submit work that is comparable to what you would have covered in the courses you wish to waive or substitute.

 - Faculty in desired emphasis area review portfolios for courses in their emphasis areas.